Last Updated on

 As the boat entered open water, away from the protection of the sheltered side of the island, the wind and waves hit us full force and the boat’s engine began to sputter.
-To make it back to shore, we would need to head directly into the wind and the boat’s motor was simply not cooperating.
+To make it back to shore, we would need to head directly into the wind and the boat’s motor was simply not up to the challenge.
 Each time we crested a large wave the motor would be submerged on our descent and it seemed to be flooded.
 It would run for a minute and then cut out.

 Manson decided we would have to return to Lizard Island (we hadn’t made it far) and take shelter there until the storm passed.
 Fine with us as none of us were particularly enjoying the ride so far.
-So we pulled back in near the rocky shore of the island and waited out the storm…in the boat…while being continuously pelted with heavy rain.
+We pulled back in near the rocky shore of the island and waited out the storm…in the boat…while being continuously pelted with heavy rain.
 It wasn’t the most pleasant experience but at least we weren’t currently in danger of drowning.